joelsimonoff/127-final-project/ExtraCredit/ReadMe.txt

 In order to explore the material in more depth, we decided to visualize how a Cifar10 ResNet34 model responds to adversarial attacks.
 We think our findings are pretty cool!

-In order to run the notebok please visit the google colab link:
+We included the .ipynb file, but for the best experience please visit the google colab link:

 https://colab.research.google.com/drive/1eGzn5oVXh2hi4FAAygjBHalpIhx7V6O8